ppudodo1/ppudodo1/README.md

 ---

-I'm currently a second-year computer science student at the Zagreb University of Applied Sciences (TVZ).
+I'm currently a third-year computer science student at the Zagreb University of Applied Sciences (TVZ).
 I entered the world of web application development about a year ago.
 I'm particularly interested in working with technologies like JS, React, and Next.js, in which I have completed several projects.
 I'm eager for knowledge and love learning new things.

 <br>